 - Butternut squash

-This ravioli can be made ahead of time.
 Prepare the ravioli pockets, and then store them in an air-tight container in the refrigerator for up to 2 days.
-Do not boil the ravioli until you’re ready to eat them.
+Separate layers of the pockets with parchment paper.
+Boil the ravioli when you’re ready to eat them.

-Leftover ravioli should be stored in a sealed container in the refrigerator for 3 days.
-It’s best to coat the ravioli with some type of sauce to prevent it from sticking together.
-Heat leftovers in the microwave at 1-minute intervals until they're fully heated through.
+Store leftovers in a sealed container in the refrigerator for 3 days.
+It’s best to coat the ravioli with sauce to prevent it from sticking together.
+Heat leftovers in the microwave at 30-second intervals until they’re fully heated through.

 Vegan Ravioli